AdekunleDally/python-devops-project/README.md

 Overview

 This repository contains a Python script that prints the current timestamp to the console.
 We will deploy this script as a web service in a Kubernetes cluster, allowing it to be invoked via an HTTP GET request and return the timestamp.
+KIND(Kubernetes in Docker) was used to achieve this

 Implementation Details
 Install Python flask
 Install Flask-RESTful
+Dockerise the application
+Install KIND on your terminal
+Create a KIND cluster and load the docker image into KIND Forward the port to access the service from your machine

 1. Containerization: We will use Docker to containerize the Python script.
 The Dockerfile will use a lightweight Python image and copy the script into the container.
 We would set the container host to a port 5000 and the container to port 5000

-2. Kubernetes Deployment: We will create a Kubernetes deployment YAML file to deploy the containerized script.
+2. Kubernetes Deployment: We will create a Kubernetes deployment YAML file  and a service YAML file to deploy the containerized script.
 The deployment will include:
     - A pod with a single container running the script
     - A service exposing the pod on port 80
     - Autoscaling configuration to scale based on CPU usage